 There are certain characteristics that make a great tuner pedal.
-Most importantly however, it must be able to keep you in tune on demand when you so wish.
+Most importantly, however, it must be able to keep you in tune with demand when you so wish.
 The following points below are some things to look for when buying one of these pedals to tune your electric guitar with.

 - Must be able to tune accurately

-- The pedal must be reliable which implies tough and rugged build
+- The pedal must be reliable which implies a tough and rugged build

 - A large and clear display